christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 # Graph format

-A global node is added to all graphs, with type global and symbol `None`, and linked to all other nodes in the graph to help the embedder.
+A global node is added to all graphs, with type global, and linked to all other nodes in the graph to help the embedder.

 All formula graphs is saved into 2 files:
 - a '.var' file, listing all nodes